mitsuba-renderer/mitsuba3/docs/src/python_interface/intro.rst

 Submodules
 ----------

-The Mitsuba Python bindings are split into different python submodules, following the folder structure of the C++ codebase.
+The Mitsuba Python bindings are split into different Python submodules, following the folder structure of the C++ codebase.

 .. list-table::